 Epidemiology Schools offer several academic paths for students interested in public health, and the causes, prevention and control of human disease.
-On-campus epidemiology programs may teach students to collect medical and health data.
+On-campus epidemiology programs may teach students to collect medical and health data in accordance with best field practices.
 Then, to analyze and interpret that information to form hypotheses and proposals.
-Plus, students may learn in person from educators or lecturers who are at the forefront of research in their fields.
+Plus, students may learn in person from top educators or lecturers who are at the forefront of research in their fields.

 Some epidemiology schools require applicants to masters or PhD in epidemiology programs to have a bachelors degree.
 Also, it is not uncommon for schools for epidemiology to expect students to have sufficient courses in mathematics and the biological and social sciences.
 Schools with epidemiology doctoral programs may require future students to have a graduate degree and show leadership in their field.
 Other materials such as GRE scores, letters of recommendation and a personal essay might also be needed.
 Programs vary to follow up directly for details.

 One of the things that varies within epidemiology schools is the types of graduate programs that are offered.
 Most epidemiology degrees are found at the graduate level - Masters, Doctorate and Certificate.
 That said, students can search for schools that offer epidemiology programs by degree level, then compare the syllabus to see if it matches their needs.
 Below are a few examples of the types of epidemiology graduate programs that may be found.